-Shlomo Benartzi and a team of experts make the financial case that governments should spend more on nudging
+A team of experts makes the financial case that governments should spend more on nudging

 Behavioral science does not suffer from a lack of academic focus.
 A Google Scholar search for the term delivers more than three million results.

 While there is an abundance of research into how human nature can muck up our decision making process and the potential for well-placed nudges to help guide us to better outcomes, the field has kept rather mum on a basic question: Are behavioral nudges cost-effective?

 That's an ever more salient question as the art of the nudge is increasingly being woven into public policy initiatives.
 In 2009, the Obama administration set up a nudge unit within the White House Office of Information and Technology, and a year later the U.K. government launched its own unit.
 Harvard's Cass Sunstein, co-author of the book Nudge, headed the U.S. effort.
 His co-author, the University of Chicago's Richard Thaler — who won the 2017 Nobel Prize in Economics — helped develop the U.K.'s Behavioral Insights office.
 Nudge units are now humming away in other countries, including Germany and Singapore, as well as at the World Bank, various United Nations agencies and the Organisation for Economic Co-operation and Development (OECD).